An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 Make sure you read the relevant Medicare Benefits Schedule (MBS) item descriptions and explanatory notes at MBS Online.

 A GP mental health treatment plan (GPMHTP) helps people with a mental health disorder access mental health services.
-It also helps practitioners to better manage a patient's treatment by referring them to Medicare-subsidised allied mental health services.
+It also helps practitioners better manage a patient's treatment by referring them to Medicare-subsidised allied mental health services.
 Practitioners can use a GPMHTP under the Better Access initiative.

 This page covers: